 Data Permissions (Also known as Mandatory User Filters) allow project developers to filter content that is delivered to individual users.
-For more information, read the article for beginners.
+For more information, read the Data Permissions for Beginners.

 Use Case: data permissions in a M:N relationship model

 Suppose you have a project that tracks performance of athletes across events.
 Since an athlete can appear in multiple events and a single event can have multiple athletes, it is a typical M:N mapping.

 The simplified data model contains four fact tables, one of which is a many-to-many relation:

 Suppose that you want to control data access based on the unique row identifiers in the Athletes Events M:N dataset.